jkingyens/c2k/readme.md

 # count2k (c2k)

 `c2k` is a tool that generates a custom goal tracking app from a simple javscript function.
-For instance, let's say I wanted an app that tracked the number of Meetup's I've RSVPed for in my lifetime, with a goal of hitting 200:
+For instance, to create an app that tracks my lifetime Meetup RSVPs:

 <br>

 ![Screenshot](samples/meetup/screen.png)

-First, I need a function to fetch my Meetup RSVP count:
+I write a javascript function to fetch my Meetup RSVP count:

 ```javascript
 var request = require('request')